crossbario/iotcookbook/device/pi/components/buzzer/README.md

 The control page will ask you for the serial number of your Pi.
 This is being put out as part of the component startup logging, or you can do `grep Serial /proc/cpuinfo` and drop any leading zeros.

+> Alternatively, you can construct the URL for direct access by adding '?serial=41f4b2fb' to its end, where you replace '41f4b2fb' with the serial of your Pi.

 You should then see a Web page with buttons to control the piezo buzzer on your Pi.
 Pressing a button on the Web page will issue a WAMP remote procedure call to the `beep()` procedure exposed by the buzzer component running on the Pi.

 This demonstrates secure remote procedure calls from any browser based device to an embedded device running a Python/Docker component and possibly behind firewalls and NATs.